Lassie Online

 Want to ask a sure-fire "stumper" at a TV trivia contest?
 Ask "Who originally played Timmy's parents, Ruth and Paul Martin?"
 95 percent of the time you will either get a blank look or the answer will be, "June Lockhart and Hugh Reilly, of course."
 Incorrect.
 From December of 1957 through September of 1958, Timmy's parents were played by Cloris Leachman (later Phyllis Lindstrom of The Mary Tyler Moore Show and Phyllis) and Jon Shepodd.

-Jon Shepodd was (IMHO) a pretty colorless Paul Martin, which was probably why he was replaced.
-Cloris Leachman, on the other hand, got tired of playing second fiddle to a dog and a boy and was about to ask to be let out of her contract when Fate struck.
-The story goes that Leachman had an interview in which the reporter asked her if she used the sponsor's product (Campbell's Soup, for the run of the series).
+Cloris Leachman got tired of playing second fiddle to a dog and a boy and was about to ask to be let out of her contract when Fate struck.
+The story (possibily apocryphal, but it fits her peppery personality) goes that Leachman had an interview in which the reporter asked her if she used the sponsor's product (Campbell's Soup, for the run of the series on the CBS network).
 Leachman quickly replied that she would never use "that stuff," and that she made her own soup!
-Needless to say, she was let go quickly!
+Needless to say, the sponsor was infuriated and she was let go quickly!
+Jon Shepodd was (IMHO) a pretty colorless Paul Martin, although Jon Provost remembers him as a great guy, but he was let go because the producers were afraid people who saw a new actress as Ruth Martin would think Paul got a divorce, a subject avoided on a family series in those days.

 Lassie was one of the first series in the early 60's to feature an African-American actor in a role that was not a domestic or a train porter.
 Olympic champion Rafer Johnson (1960 Gold Medalist for the decathalon) portrayed one of a gang of construction workers who helped rescue the collie from a cliff in the episode "Lassie's Ordeal."